bwc3252/fossil/README.md

-# pineapple
+# fossil

-The pineapple programming language
+The Fossil programming language